ankane/ahoy_email/README.md

 ### Users

 Ahoy tracks the user a message is sent to - not just the email address.
-This gives you a full history of messages for each user, even if her or she changes addresses.
+This gives you a full history of messages for each user, even if he or she changes addresses.

 By default, Ahoy tries `User.where(email: message.to.first).first` to find the user.